 From time to time, news media or the general public may contact LWD with requests for information.
-All inquiries concerning LWD operations and/or policies should be referred to the General Manager or his/her designee.
+All inquiries concerning LWD operations and/or policies should be referred to the General Manager or his/her designate.
 All requests for information will be processed in accordance with LWD's Public Records Act Policy.
-All inquiries regarding former or current LWD employees should be referred to the Administrative Services Manager or his/her designee.
+All inquiries regarding former or current LWD employees should be referred to the Administrative Services Manager.